thoughtbot/apprenticeship/onboarding-packet.md

 Campfire has rooms with a specific purpose:

 * Everyone: discuss things that interest everyone.
+You should be in this room whenever you are working.
 * Code: discuss your code.
 When asking a question, pasting your code is encouraged.
 * Design: discuss design topics or cool design that you've encountered.